What Is Neurofeedback?

-Neurofeedback is a method that assists subjects in controlling their brain waves consciously.
-Neurofeedback (referred to as NF) is not a new concept.
+Neurofeedback is a method that assists subjects in controlling their brain waves consciously and is not a new concept.
 It has been studied by researchers for many decades.

 In a Neurofeedback session, participants enjoy audio and/or video feedback during “eyes-open” and “eyes-closed” sessions.
 Positive feedback is given when the brain demonstrates a desirable activity.

 During a Neurofeedback training session, sensors are placed on your head.
 The sensors pick up information on your brain’s activity at specific locations.
 No electricity enters your brain.
 The sensors merely read information from the brain and relay it to the Practitioner’s computer.

 Then you relax as you watch a computer monitor that displays a computer game, a movie, a bar graph, or simply colors that change as your brainwaves change.
 The Practitioner monitors your brainwaves and sets training parameters or protocols which are based upon information obtained during your comprehensive intake process.

 The most common method used by Myneurva of receiving feedback is by using a dimmer on the monitor display.
 At the same time, you watch a movie – usually your favorite Netflix show.
 When your brain produces favorable brainwaves, musical tones will sound, and the screen will become brighter.
 And, when your brain produces unfavorable brainwave patterns, the monitor will dim or disappear.